taconi/plugin-channel/README.md

 #### This is a fork of the [oficial channel](https://github.com/micro-editor/plugin-channel/) and plugins available there will not be listed here

----
-⚠️  Warning!⚠️
+> [!Warning]
+>

-This is just a plugin centralizer, plugin owners can change or add versions with malicious codes, I recommend checking each plugin before installing, use at your own risk
+> This is just a plugin centralizer, plugin owners can change or add versions with malicious codes, I recommend checking each plugin before installing, use at your own risk

----

 ## Settings